Grab's Uber deal still has some obstacles to navigate

 Market share data on the ride-hailing sector is patchy, but mobile data analytics firm App Annie ranks Grab ahead of Uber in all the big economies in Southeast Asia in terms of monthly active users.
 The exception is Indonesia, where Tencent Holdings-backed (0700.HK) Go-Jek was ahead.

-“An antitrust issue is all about how can you minimize a monopoly which is hitting pricing power and is bad for consumers.
-But the reality here is that consumers have other options with the incumbent taxi operators in all markets,” said a person familiar with the Grab deal who was not authorized to speak to the media.
+“An antitrust issue is all about how can you minimise a monopoly which is hitting pricing power and is bad for consumers.
+But the reality here is that consumers have other options with the incumbent taxi operators in all markets,” said a person familiar with the Grab deal who was not authorised to speak to the media.

 Uber is selling its Southeast Asia operations, including its food-delivery unit, to Grab after a five-year battle that cost the U.S. company $700 million.
 In return, Uber will get a 27.5 percent stake in Grab, which is valued at roughly $6 billion.